adopted-ember-addons/ember-data-factory-guy/README.md

   - 0.7.6   -> ember-data-1.0.0-beta.12

 **For versions ( 0.7.1 -> 0.7.6 ), support for the fixture adapter is currently broken.**

+**version 0.7.6 has many bug fixes that the earlier versions don't have, so hopefully you can switch to newer version of ember-data and therefore the best ember-data-factory-guy version, but if not, send me bug report and I will try and go back and fix the older version you are using**

 ## Using as Gem